Liz Earley Acupuncture

 Having personally benefitted from holistic therapies since my teens, I was inspired to study at the Northern College of Acupuncture in York where I gained a First Class BSc (Hons) degree.

-As an acupuncturist, I fully embrace the holistic approach to healthcare by using my skills and experience of acupuncture and cupping therapy to ensure my patients receive the very best care they need.
+As an acupuncturist, I fully embrace a holistic approach to healthcare, and I use my skills and experience of acupuncture and cupping therapy to ensure my patients receive the very best care they need.

 Being wholly patient-focused, I am truly passionate about helping people and delivering a personalised treatment in a safe, calm and tranquil setting.

 As part of my professional development, I am a member of the Association of Acupuncture Clinicians (AAC), British Acupuncture Federation (BAF) and a support tutor at the Northern College of Acupuncture.

 If you are considering treatment, please contact me to see how these therapies could help you.

 I look forward to hearing from you.

 The insertion of very fine sterile needles into specific acupuncture points on your body connects with your 'Qi' (life force or energy) to trigger your own healing response.
 It aims to restore balance in all aspects of physical, emotional and mental well-being.